pclk/PopFigExpert/README.md

 ## Customiation

 You can customize:

 - **AI Model**: We already set up OpenAI and Mixtral, meaning you can freely add your preferred OpenAI or Mistral models.
 However, for other models, you would have to code it yourself.
 - **User Interface**: The UI is built with Tailwind CSS and shadcn.
 You can modify the design from the tailwind to match your desired design aesthetics.
 - **Document Database**: We use Elasticsearch as our document database.
 You can customize the configuration there.

-## Troubleshooting
+## Future Improvements

-If you encounter any issues,
-- **Environment Variables**: Ensure that you have properly set up the required environment variables, such as API keys and Elasticsearch configuration, in the .env.local file or your deployment environment.
-- **API Errors**: If you experience errors related to the AI models or Elasticsearch, double-check that your API keys and endpoints are correct and that you have sufficient permissions to access the respective services.
-- **Dependency Issues**: If you face issues with dependencies, try running npm install again to ensure that all the required packages are properly installed.
-If the issue persists, you can try deleting the node_modules folder and reinstalling the dependencies.
-- **Browser Compatibility**: PopFigExpert is designed to be compatible with modern web browsers and was tested in a chromium browser.
-If you encounter any rendering or functionality issues, make sure you are using an up-to-date version of a supported browser.
+- [ ] Integrate Clerk for user authentication and authorization
+- [ ] Ability to select documents from searches, and bring them into the chat intuitively.
+- [ ] Ability to search documents through an @mention in the chat, and bring it into the chat.
+- [ ]

 ## Contact